-We are filing this Amendment No. 2 on Form 10-K/A to our Annual Report on Form 10-K for the year ended December 31, 2009, which was filed with the Securities and Exchange Commission ("SEC") on March 10, 2010 ("Annual Report on Form 10-K"), (i) to amend Item 1A - "Risk Factors" to add to the risk factors previously provided in our Annual Report on Form 10-K additional risk factors related to the restatement of our financial statements, (ii) to amend Item 6 - "Selected Financial Data" and Item 8 - "Financial Statements and Supplementary Data" to restate our audited financial statements for the year ended December 31, 2009 to reflect the reclassification of certain warrants from equity to liabilities, as discussed below, (iii) to make corresponding amendments to Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations" ("MD&A") and to provide in MD&A additional disclosure with respect to research and development expenses, (iv) to amend Item 9A - "Controls and Procedures" to reflect a reassessment of our disclosure controls and procedures, and internal control over financial reporting, as of December 31, 2009 in light of the restatement of our audited financial statements for the year ended December 31, 2009.
+We are filing this Amendment No. 2 on Form 10-K/A to our Annual Report on Form 10-K for the fiscal year ended December 31, 2009, which was filed with the Securities and Exchange Commission ("SEC") on March 10, 2010 ("Annual Report on Form 10-K"), (i) to amend Item 1A - "Risk Factors" to add to the risk factors previously provided in our Annual Report on Form 10-K additional risk factors related to the restatement of our financial statements, (ii) to amend Item 6 - "Selected Financial Data," and Item 8 - "Financial Statements and Supplementary Data" to restate our audited financial statements for the fiscal year ended December 31, 2009 to reflect the reclassification of certain warrants from equity to liabilities, as discussed below, (iii) to make corresponding amendments to Item 7 - "Management's Discussion and Analysis of Financial Condition and Results of Operations" ("MD&A") and to provide in MD&A additional disclosure with respect to research and development expenses, (iv) to amend Item 9A - "Controls and Procedures," to reflect that the restatement of our audited financial statements for the fiscal year ended December 31, 2009 resulted from ineffective disclosure controls and procedures which in turn led to ineffective control over financial reporting.